 This particularly applies to commitments to transparency.
 The persons responsible for public affairs on behalf of the company are, for example, registered with the Austrian Public Affairs and Interest Group Register.
-When providing information to stakeholders, the company engages in a fact-based
+When providing information to stakeholders, the company engages in a fact-based GRI GRI 412-1 OSDG 8.5, 16.3 dialog.
+This particularly applies to the sensitive issue of player protection and gaming addiction prevention.
+This fact-based discussion, which relies on scientific knowledge, is the foundation for continued effective development and implementation of player protection measures.

-(GRI) GRI 206-1
+@ GRI 206-1